SimPyClassic/SimPyClassic/docs/source/Manuals/Manual.rst

 **Example**.
 Suppose that a random demand on an inventory is made each day.
 Each requested amount is distributed normally with a mean of 1.2 units and a standard deviation of 0.2 units.
-The inventory (modeled as an object of the Level class) is refilled by 10 units at fixed intervals of 10 days.
+The inventory (modelled as an object of the Level class) is refilled by 10 units at fixed intervals of 10 days.
 There are no back-orders, but a accumulated sum of the total stock-out quantities is to be maintained.
 A trace is to